crate/crate-howtos/docs/going-into-production.rst

 a good chance you have been using :ref:`single host auto-bootstrapping
 <auto-bootstrapping>`.

-For improved performance and resiliency, production CrateDB clusters should be run with one node per host machine.
+For improved performance and resiliency, you should run production CrateDB clusters with one node per host machine.
 To do this, you must manually configure the bootstrapping process by telling nodes how to:

   a. :ref:`Discover other nodes <discovery>`, and
   b. :ref:`Elect a master node <master-node-election>`

-This is known as *manual bootstrapping*.
+This process is known as *manual bootstrapping*.
 See the :ref:`how-to guide
-<manual-bootstrapping>` for more information about how bootstrap a cluster
+<manual-bootstrapping>` for more information about how to bootstrap a cluster
 manually.

 Switching to a manual bootstrapping configuration is the first step towards